MDS-UPDRS

 Use Template

-What is a Unified Parkinson's Disease Rating Scale (MDS-UPDRS)?
+What is a Movement Disorder Society-Sponsored Unified Parkinson's Disease Rating Scale (MDS-UPDRS)?

-Similar to the Unified Parkinson’s Disease Rating Scale (UPDRS), the Movement Disorder Society-Sponsored Parkinson’s Disease Rating Scale or MDS-UPDRS is also a rating tool a practitioner can use to measure the progression and severity of Parkinson’s disease in a patient.
+Similar to the Unified Parkinson's Disease Rating Scale (UPDRS), the Movement Disorder Society-Sponsored Parkinson's Disease Rating Scale (MDS-UPDRS) is a rating tool a practitioner can use to measure a patient's Parkinson's disease severity and progression.
 However, there are two major differences between the two tests.

 The first difference is that the MDS-UPDRS is a modified version developed by the MDS review task force.
-In this version, they address problematic sections of and shortcomings in the UPDRS, such as including nonmotor symptoms, differentiating better mild signs and symptoms of Parkinson’s, and providing clearer instructions for the patient, their caregiver, and the rater.
+In this version, they address problematic sections and shortcomings in the UPDRS by including nonmotor symptoms, differentiating mild signs and symptoms of Parkinson's better, and providing clearer instructions for the patient, their caregiver, and the rater.
+Between the two rating scales, this one is the better choice.

-The second is that the updated and modified version has included, changed, removed, and moved certain sections around.
-Here’s a list of the sections one can find in the MDS-UPDRS.
+The second is that the updated and modified version includes, changes, removes, and moves certain sections around.
+Here's a list of the sections concerning Parkinson's disease highlighted by the MDS-UPDRS:

-As for the scoring, MDS-UPDRS follows the majority of the process of scoring the UPDRS.
-To refresh your memory, raters will give a score from 0 to 4, with 0 being the highest and 4 being the lowest.
-If it’s impossible to test a patient, there’s also a “UR” option or “unable to rate”.
+As for scoring, MDS-UPDRS follows most of the process of calculating the regular UPDRS total score.
+To refresh your memory, raters will score 0 to 4, with 0 being the highest and 4 being the lowest.
+If it's impossible to test a patient, there's also a “UR” option or “unable to rate.”

 How does this MDS-UPDRS Scale work?